Dr. Nicole Freels

 She takes into account your personal needs, lifestyle, age, occupation and limitations when she designs a comprehensive treatment plan for you.

 Dr. Freels has a particular fondness for her patients that have to stand on hard or concrete surfaces all day at work, such as at Toyota, Keeneland, Amazon, Schneider Electric, Tiffany’s, Baptist Health, University of Kentucky Hospital, Saint Joseph Hospital, UPS, USPS and FEDex team members.
-She loves to work with them because she gets to see such a change in their quality of life, both at work and at home.

 They often come in frustrated and debilitated; to the point that the normal work routine has become difficult or taxing for them, let alone being able to enjoy their time outside of work with their families.